TAXES

 SUMMARY OF TAXES

-Taxes can be very difficult to calculate due to their complexity for different situations.
+Taxes can be difficult to calculate due to their complexity for different situations.
 However, for domestic graduate students we've done our best to provide the following information and examples.
-(This info may also apply to international graduate students, unless their home country has a tax exemption treaty with the US?)
+(The information may also apply to international graduate students; see the International Taxes section for details.)

 All of these income taxes are mandatory unless otherwise noted, and should be included when budgeting your living expenses.
-For graduate student income and expense information, see the Survive page [coming soon].
+For graduate student income and expense information, see the Survive page.

-Roughly, we estimate that graduate student employees may pay a total of 2% - 12% of their income per year in state and federal income taxes, as follows:
+We estimate that domestic graduate student employees may pay a total of ~2% to ~12% of their income per year in state and federal income taxes.
+(The calculations for each tax type are provided in the sections further below.)

-We urge all graduate students to research their tax obligation(s) in order to estimate their finances accurately!
+All graduate students should estimate their tax obligations in order to budget their finances accurately!

 FEDERAL INCOME TAX

-Federal income tax may be 10% of your income after the first $14,600 you earned.
+Federal income tax will likely be 10% of your income after the first $14,600 you earned (based on the IRS's 2024 tax rates).
+For example:

-Federal income tax can be calculated at various financial websites (such as NerdWallet's Federal Income Tax Calculator webpage)
+Federal income tax can be calculated on various financial websites, such as NerdWallet's Federal Income Tax Calculator webpage.

 Massachusetts state income tax is 5.0% of your income after the first $4,400 you earned.

 A MA state income tax calculator can be found on eFile's Massachusetts Income Taxes Calculator webpage.
-(Some other websites don't calculate it correctly!
-Note that for this website, the "Annual State Income" is after subtracting out the $4,400 personal exemption.)
+(Note that for this webpage, the "Annual State Income" is after subtracting out the $4,400 personal exemption.
+Also, beware that some other websites don't calculate it correctly!)

 SUMMER INCOME TAXES

-If an international or domestic grad worker isn't registered as a student during the summer, and because the summer is an intersession longer than 5 weeks, any income earned during the summer (4 months) is taxed at 1.45% for federal Medicaid, plus 7.5% for Massachusetts OBRA mandatory retirement account contributions (see the OBRA Mandatory Retirement Program section below for more information).
-This is because
+Doctoral Fellows (and some Research Assistants) typically work during the summer months.
+If a domestic grad worker (or an international grad worker living in the US for more than 5 years) isn't registered for summer classes, and because the summer is an intersession longer than 5 weeks, additional taxes are taken out of their paycheck.
+Any income earned during the summer (4 months) is taxed at 7.5% for Massachusetts OBRA mandatory retirement account contributions, plus 1.45% for federal Medicaid.
+See the OBRA Mandatory Retirement Program section below for more information.

 OBRA PROGRAM